ktmac21/graphQL-booksearch-refactor/README.md

 ## Usage

-When the user opens the website they are presented with a Google Books search engine and a nav bar with an login/sign up link.
-The user can search for books without creating an account.
-If the user creates an account they can save searced books and delete saved books from their user dashboard.
+When the user opens the website they are presented with a Google Books search engine and a nav bar with a login or sign-up link.
+The user can search for books without creating an account however if the user creates an account they can save searched books and delete saved books from their user dashboard.

 ## Questions